FilipusDev/iacarus/hetzner/README.md

 > TODO: include a tutorial to create a `cloudflared` Tunnel.

-After that a message will pops up asking you to setup a route to reach the `nginx` app trough the `cloudflared` tunnel.
+A message will then appear asking you to setup a route to reach the `nginx` app through the `cloudflared` tunnel.

 ![cloudflare_cloudflared-tunnel_smoke-test_01.png](../doc/images/cloudflare_cloudflared-tunnel_smoke-test_01.png)

-If everything ran smoothly, you might see it accessing you configured (sub)domain.
+If everything ran smoothly, you should see it by accessing your configured (sub)domain.

 ![cloudflare_cloudflared-tunnel_smoke-test_02.png](../doc/images/cloudflare_cloudflared-tunnel_smoke-test_02.png)

-Hitting `Enter` and all smoke test resources, will be destroyed.
+Press `Enter` to destroy all smoke test resources.

 ```sh
 ----------------------------------------